sainijit/edge-ai-suites/metro-ai-suite/smart-nvr/docs/user-guide/deploy-with-helm.md

 - **All containers Ready, all Pods in Running state, application UI is accessible but search or summary is failing.**

+  - Verify that the VSS Search and Summary services are running properly.
-  If PVC has been configured to be retained, most common reason for application to fail to work is a stale PVC.
+  - If PVC has been configured to be retained, most common reason for application to fail to work is a stale PVC.
 This problem most likely occurs when helm charts are re-installed after some updates to helm chart or the application image.
 To fix this, delete the PVC before re-installing the helm chart by following command:

     ```bash
     kubectl delete pvc nvr-resource -n <your_namespace>